LLNL/Kripke/README.md

 Analysis
 --------
 A major challenge of achieving high-performance in an Sn transport (or any physics) code is choosing a data-layout and a parallel decomposition that lends itself to the targeted architecture.
 Often the data-layout determines the most efficient nesting of loops in computational kernels, which then determines how well your inner-most-loop SIMDizes, how you add threading (pthreads, OpenMP, etc.), and the efficiency and design of your parallel algorithms.
-Therefore, each nesting produces different loop nesting orders, which provides substantially different performance characteristics.
+Therefore, each nesting produces a different loop nesting order with substantially different performance characteristics.
 We want to explore how easily and efficiently these different nestings map to different architectures.
-In particular, we are interested in how we can achieve good parallel efficiency while also achieving efficient use of node resources (such as SIMD units, memory systems, and accelerators).
+In particular, we are interested in exploring how we can achieve good parallel efficiency while also achieving efficient use of node resources (such as SIMD units, memory systems, and accelerators).

 Parallel sweep algorithms can be explored with Kripke in multiple ways.
 The core MPI algorithm could be modified or rewritten to explore other approaches, domain overloading, or alternate programming models (such as Charm++).
-The effect of load-imbalance is an understudied aspect of Sn transport sweeps, and could easily be studied with Kripke by artificially adding more work (ie unknowns) to a subset of MPI tasks.
+The effect of load-imbalance is an understudied aspect of Sn transport sweeps, and could easily be studied with Kripke by artificially adding more work (i.e. unknowns) to a subset of MPI tasks.
 Block-AMR could be added to Kripke, which would be a useful way to explore the cost-benefit analysis of adding AMR to an Sn code, and would be a way to further study load imbalances and AMR effects on sweeps.

-The coupling of on-node sweep kernel, the parallel sweep algorithm, and the choices of decomposing the problem phase space into GS's, ZS's and DS's impact the performance of the overall sweep.
+The coupling of the on-node sweep kernel, the parallel sweep algorithm, and the choices of decomposing the problem phase space into GS's, ZS's and DS's impact the performance of the overall sweep.
 The trade off between large and small "units of work" can be studied.
 Larger "units of work" provide more opportunity for on-node parallelism, while creating larger messages, less "sends", and less efficient parallel sweeps.
 Smaller "units of work" make for less efficient on-node kernels, but more efficient parallel sweeps.

 We can also study trading MPI tasks for threads, and the effects this has on our programming models and cache efficiency.